nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case:`add dish waste chicken rice`

       Expected: Dish List contains `chicken rice`.
-A message will be printed to the CLI to prompt user for the wastage weight of `chiccken rice` in kg.
+A message will be printed to the CLI to prompt user for the wastage weight of `chicken rice` in kg.

     * Test case:`add dish waste 1`

       Expected: Dish List contains `chicken rice`, and `chicken rice` is at the first position in the Dish List.
-A message will be printed to the CLI to prompt user for the wastage weight of `chiccken rice` in kg.
+A message will be printed to the CLI to prompt user for the wastage weight of `chicken rice` in kg.

     * Test case:`add dish waste abcde`